 1. Allocative Inefficiency

 Allocative inefficiency occurs when resources are not allocated to their most valued uses.
 In a competitive market, prices reflect the marginal cost of production, and resources are allocated efficiently to satisfy consumer demand.
-However, monopolies disrupt this process.
+That said, monopolies disrupt this process.

 -